 10.20.1 Land Suitability.
-Each lot created through subdivision, including planned unit developments authorized under Section 10.22 of this Ordinance, must be suitable in its natural state for the proposed use with minimal alteration.
+Each lot created through subdivision, including planned unit developments authorized under [Section 10.21](#) of this Ordinance, must be suitable in its natural state for the proposed use with minimal alteration.
 The land suitability analysis shall consider susceptibility to flooding, existence of wetlands, soil and rock formations with severe limitations for development, severe erosion potential, steep topography, inadequate water supply or sewage treatment capabilities.
 Additional information may be required by the Town to complete the land suitability analysis in evaluating the impacts on near shore aquatic conditions unsuitable for water-based recreation, important fish and wildlife habitat, presence of significant historic sites, or any other feature of the natural land likely to be harmful to the health, safety, or welfare of future residents of the proposed Subdivision or of the Town.

-10.20.2 Consistency With Other Controls.
+10.20.2 Consistency with Other Controls.
 Subdivisions must conform to all official controls of the Town.
 A subdivision will not be approved where a later variance from one or more standards in official controls would be needed to use the lots for their intended purpose.
-In areas not served by publicly owned sewer and water systems, a subdivision will not be approved unless domestic water supply is available and a sewage treatment system consistent with Sections 10.12 and 10.17 can be provided for every lot.
-Each lot shall meet the minimum lot size and dimensional requirements of Section 3.6, including at least a minimum contiguous lot area that is free of limiting factors sufficient for the construction of two (2) standard soil treatment systems.
+In areas not served by publicly owned sewer and water systems, a subdivision will not be approved unless domestic water supply is available and a sewage treatment system consistent with [Sections 10.11](#) and [10.16](#) can be provided for every lot.
+Each lot shall meet the minimum lot size and dimensional requirements of [Section 10.11](#), including at least a minimum contiguous lot area that is free of limiting factors sufficient for the construction of two (2) standard soil treatment systems.
 Lots that would require use of holding tanks will not be approved.

-- (1) 10.20.3 Information Requirements.
+10.20.3 Information Requirements.
 Sufficient information must be submitted by the applicant for the Town to decide land suitability.
-The information shall include at least the following:Topographic contours at ten (10) foot intervals or less from United States Geological Survey maps or more accurate sources, showing limiting site characteristics. - (2) The surface water features required in Minnesota Statutes, Section 505.02, Subdivision 1, to be shown on plats, obtained from United States Geological Survey Quadrangle topographic maps or more accurate sources. - (3) Adequate soils information to determine suitability for building and on- site sewage treatment capabilities for every lot from field investigations such as soil borings, percolation tests, or other methods. - (4) Information regarding adequacy of domestic water supply, extent of anticipated vegetation and topographic alterations; near shore aquatic conditions, including depths, types of bottom sediments, and aquatic vegetation; and proposed methods for controlling stormwater run-off and erosion, both during and after construction activities. - (5) Location of the 100-year flood plain areas and floodway districts from existing adopted maps or data. - (6) A line or contour representing the ordinary high-water level, the "toe" and the "top" of bluffs, and the minimum building setback distances from the top of the bluff and the lake or stream. - (7) A road design plan as well as all other requirements of the Windemere Subdivision of Land Article VII
+The information shall include at least the following: Topographic contours at ten (10) foot intervals or less from United States Geological Survey maps or more accurate sources, showing limiting site characteristics.

+1. The surface water features required in Minnesota Statutes, Section 505.02, Subdivision 1, to be shown on plats, obtained from United States Geological Survey Quadrangle topographic maps or more accurate sources.
+2. Adequate soils information to determine suitability for building and on- site sewage treatment capabilities for every lot from field investigations such as soil borings, percolation tests, or other methods.
+3. Information regarding adequacy of domestic water supply, extent of anticipated vegetation and topographic alterations; near shore aquatic conditions, including depths, types of bottom sediments, and aquatic vegetation; and proposed methods for controlling stormwater run-off and erosion, both during and after construction activities.
+4. Location of the 100-year flood plain areas and floodway districts from existing adopted maps or data.
+5. A line or contour representing the ordinary high-water level, the "toe" and the "top" of bluffs, and the minimum building setback distances from the top of the bluff and the lake or stream.
+6. A road design plan as well as all other requirements of [Article XII](#) Subdivision of Land.

 10.20.4 Subdivision Process.
-A request for a minor subdivision shall be submitted and processed in accordance with Section 10.11 of this Ordinance.
+A request for a minor subdivision shall be submitted and processed in accordance with [Section 10.10](#) of this Ordinance.